aryyya/anji/README.md

 A simple HTTP server for UNIX-like operating systems (MacOS, Linux, FreeBSD) with no dependencies.

-Serve a site over the network in seconds!
+Serve a static site over the network in seconds!

 *Disclaimer: This software is still under development.
 Version 1.0 is coming soon.*